some0necoding/pwman/README.md

 #### Cryptography

-The algorithm used to support file cryptography in passman is XChaCha20Poly1305, that is an AEAD (Authenticated Encryption with Additional Data) algorithm.
-AEAD algorithms are the best solution to provide confidentiality, integrity and authenticity about the encrypted message.
+The algorithm used to support file cryptography in passman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
+AEAD algorithms aim to provide three security and privacy goals:
+    - confidentiality
+    - integrity
+    - authenticity
 The algorithm is composed by two cryptographic primitives: XChaCha20 and Poly1305.
-The first one is an algorithm based on Salsa20, an AE (Authenticates)
+The first one is an based on Salsa20, a stream cypher that uses ARX (add-rotate-XOR) operations.
+Poly1305 is a cryptographic MAC (message authentication code) used to verify authenticity and integrity of the message.

 #### Storage

-- XChaCha20Poly1305 (AEAD) algorithm

 ## Installation